It started with a Slack message from my supervisor.

 Having no colleagues to interact with caused my social skills to suffer, just a little bit.
 Alexa, tell me another joke.
 Please, Alexa.

-Another benefit of a emergency fund?
+Another benefit of an emergency fund?
 Not being desperate for a paycheck meant I didn’t feel the pressure to take on any job that came my way.
 I was able to take my time to search for the most suitable position.

 Even though she was very supportive, I am sure that if I started relying on her for an allowance, it would have brought strain upon our relationship.
-Or at the very least changed our dynamics.
+Or at the very least, changed our dynamics.

 Essentially, I escaped the fate of becoming a man-infant.

-Find out how to build an emergency fund.
+So, find out how to build an emergency fund.